-with Texas law.
-The Contract Documents contained Sprinkler coverage for Light Hazard occupancies the applicable prescriptive codes and standards; 27 is provided at 0.10 GPM/Square Foot (SF) over the most remote 1,500 SF at a minimum.
+Sprinkler coverage for Light Hazard occupancies is provided at 0.10 GPM/Square Foot (SF) over the most remote 1,500 SF at a minimum.
 Spaces with a Light Hazard occupancy classification include the new assembly areas, offices, bathrooms, corridors, and similar spaces.